-18. Lien and Litigation

-For all approved entities, a Lien and Litigation Report dated within thirty (30) days of the submission of the proposal application must be submitted for the county in which the project will be located.

-If Experience and Capacity approval was more than 90 days prior, Pprovide an updated Lien and Litigation Report for each parent entity of the Ownership Entity(ies), and each development entity.
+18. Lien and Litigation When is this due?
+Proposal Application X Final Application X For all approved entities, a Lien and Litigation Report dated within thirty (30) days of the submission of the proposal application must be submitted for the county in which the project will be located.
+If Experience and Capacity approval was more than 90 days prior, provide an updated Lien and Litigation Report for each parent entity of the Ownership Entity(ies), and each development entity.
 Lien and Litigation reports should be for the county in which the project is located, the state of Ohio and any federal courts.

-19. LIHTC Lease Addendum

-The application must include a written statement from the owner certifying use of the LIHTC Lease Addendum (other than units under a HUD model or USDA model lease).
+19. LIHTC Lease Addendum When is this due?
+Proposal Application Final Application X The application must include a written statement from the owner certifying use of the LIHTC Lease Addendum (other than units under a HUD model or USDA model lease).

-20. List of Changes from Proposal Application

-The Final Application must include a description of any substantive changes made to the development represented in the proposal, including but are not limited to changes in ownership or development team, design, construction or configuration, site(s) excluding scattered site developments, targeted populations, and any items affecting competitive scoring.
+20. List of Changes from Proposal Application When is this due?
+Proposal Application Final Application X The Final Application must include a description of any substantive changes made to the development represented in the proposal, including but are not limited to changes in ownership or development team, design, construction or configuration, site(s) excluding scattered site developments, targeted populations, and any items affecting competitive scoring.
 OHFA must approve any changes.

-21. Market Study

-Applications must include a market study conducted by an OHFA-approved market study professional updated or approved within 12 months of the application submission date.
+21. Market Study When is this due?
+Proposal Application Final Application X Applications must include a market study conducted by an OHFA-approved market study professional updated or approved within 12 months of the application submission date.
 Refer to the LIHTC Rental Underwriting Guidelines for OHFA's market study requirements.
 The rent and income restriction breakdown must match those referenced in the submitted AHFA.
 If any changes occur between the rent and income restriction breakdown between Proposal Application and Final Application, the market study must be updated at Final Application.

-All multi-site developments must be within the boundaries of a single Primary Market Area (PMA) other than the following exceptions:

-- The market analyst determined that an entire county constitutes a single PMA. - Scattered site Service Enriched developments that span multiple submarket areas if the Primary or Secondary Priority Letter specifies how supportive services will be provided in a manner that is accessible to all residents despite being geographically dispersed. - Proposals seeking to combine multiple existing developments into one project for financing purposes with an explanation of the Sponsor and Management Agent's capacity to continue operating these properties under a single financing structure (may include documentation from other government entities giving permission to combine projects).
+All multi-site developments must be within the boundaries of a single Primary Market Area (PMA) other than the following exceptions: The market analyst determined that an entire county constitutes a single PMA.
+Scattered site Service Enriched developments that span multiple submarket areas if the Primary or Secondary Priority Letter specifies how supportive services will be provided in a manner that is accessible to all residents despite being geographically dispersed.
+Proposals seeking to combine multiple existing developments into one project for financing purposes with an explanation of the Sponsor and Management Agent's capacity to continue operating these properties under a single financing structure (may include documentation from other government entities giving permission to combine projects).